 Introduction to Boolean algebra; mixed logic; design of combinational circuits; introduction to sequential systems; MSI building blocks; includes laboratory design projects.
-Prerequisite: MATH 1241 (Calculus I); Co requisite: ECGR 2155 (Logic and Networks Laboratory) or permission of department.
+Prerequisite: MATH 1242 (Calculus II) with grade of C or above or permission of department.

 Purpose of Course

 This course provides hands-on experience with the design of digital-based logic systems at the gate level.
 It also provides hands-on experience with state-of-the-art CAD tools in the areas of logic synthesis and simulation.